Read more about InAlienable.

 Feds Set Up Fake University to Go After Students….because….?

-At the end of January Federal authorities that the Department of Homeland Investigations, part of Immigration and Customs Enforcement, had set up a fake university as part of sting operation:
+At the end of January Federal authorities announced that the Department of Homeland Investigations, part of Immigration and Customs Enforcement, had set up a fake university as part of sting operation:

 "Beginning in 2015, the university was part of a federal law enforcement undercover operation designed to identify recruiters and entities engaged in immigration fraud," said a federal indictment.
 "The University was not staffed with instructors/educators, it had no curriculum, no actual classes."